hdlugas/MSTune/README.md

 ## 3. Functionality

 MSTune has three main capabilities:
-1. Tune parameters to maximize either cross-validated accuracy or cross-validated mean reciprocal rank (MRR) via differential evolution optimization.
+1. Tune parameters to maximize either cross-validated accuracy or cross-validated mean reciprocal rank (MRR) via DE optimization.
 2. Compute the cross-validated accuracy or cross-validated MRR for every set of parameters in a user-defined grid of possible parameters.
 3. Compute the similarity scores between every query spectrum and every reference spectrum for a single user-defined choice of parameters.

-Scripts which run toy examples illustrating each of these three methods are provided.
+Scripts that run toy examples illustrating each of these three methods are provided.
 These toy examples can be run by navigating to the necessary directory and executing the scripts:
 ```
 cd toy_examples
 ./test_DE_optimization.sh